Ensembl/ensembl-cdm-docs/src/docs/gene_allele_metadata.md

 }
 ```

-### GeneFunctionMetadata
+### GeneAlleleFunctionMetadata
-Gene function metadata is an instance of XrefMetadata.
-The information about gene function is provided by Uniprot.
+GeneAlleleFunctionMetadata is an instance of XrefMetadata.
+The information about gene allele function is provided by Uniprot.

 ```json
 {